A unified system: the quiet equalizer

 Disclosure

-Eric Galuppo is a Systems Architect who designs growth, hiring, and operational systems for labor-heavy service organizations.
+Eric Galuppo is a Structural Growth Architect who designs growth, hiring, and operational systems for labor-heavy service organizations.
 His work focuses on reducing fragmentation, increasing cross-functional visibility, and aligning demand with execution so growth strengthens operations instead of destabilizing them.
 This insight reflects experience-based analysis informed by publicly available research.